translate/pootle/docs/server/fabric_commands.rst

 In the previous example :command:`production` is called to set up the environment for calling :command:`bootstrap` afterwards.

-The :option:`branch` argument overwrites the default branch in the settings, which are then used for all the subsequent commands (just :command:`bootstrap` in this example).
+The ``branch`` argument overwrites the default branch in the settings, which are then used for all the subsequent commands (just :command:`bootstrap` in this example).